 Ensure strict security and compliance requirements

 DDH is a single-tenant hosting service.
-The physical resources of a dedicated host are used by only one tenant.
-Dedicated hosts of different tenants are isolated at the physical server level to meet the strict compliance requirements of specific services.
-You can create ECS instances on a specified physical server to meet the compliance requirements of the runtime environment for your business.
+The physical resources of each dedicated host are used by one tenant only, with dedicated hosts from different tenants isolated at the physical server level.
+Deploy ECS instances on a specified physical server to meet the runtime environment compliance requirements of specific services.

 Maintain stable performance